Charlie Hunnam Was Not the Only ‘Fifty Shades’ Star Who Wanted to Quit

 At the same time Fifty Shades started shooting, Hunnam was wrapping up his final season of Sons of Anarchy.
-He had also committed to a role in his friend Guillermo Del Toro’s gothic romance Crimson Peak.
+He had also committed to a role in his friend Guillermo del Toro’s gothic romance, Crimson Peak.

 As Showbiz Cheat Sheet previously reported, Hunnam admitted he was so overwhelmed that he had a nervous breakdown.

 “I was going to finish [filming] Sons at like 11 p.m.
-Friday night, get on the plane Saturday morning to Vancouver for Fifty, missing the whole first week of rehearsal and start shooting Monday morning,” Hunnam recalled.
+Friday night, get on the plane Saturday morning to Vancouver for Fifty, missing the whole first week of rehearsal, and start shooting Monday morning,” Hunnam recalled.

-After Fifty Shades of Grey grossed over $500 million at the box office, rumors started to swirl that Dornan wouldn’t return for the sequels.
+As fans know, Jamie Dornan ended up playing Christian Grey.
+After the first Fifty Shades film grossed over $500 million at the box office, rumors started swirling that he wouldn’t return for the sequels.
 According to Closer, Dornan wanted to quit the trilogy because of his wife.

 “Jamie said the movie would skyrocket his career.
-He tried to assure Amelia nothing would change but women all over the world now lust after Jamie,” an insider claimed at the time.
-“She hasn’t seen the film and I don’t think she will to be honest.”
+He tried to assure Amelia nothing would change, but women all over the world now lust after Jamie,” an insider claimed at the time.
+“She hasn’t seen the film, and I don’t think she will, to be honest.”

-Jamie Dornan, however, went on to star in the sequels Fifty Shades Darker and Fifty Shades Freed.
+However, Dornan went on to star in the sequels Fifty Shades Darker and Fifty Shades Freed.

 In 2021, the actor finally set the record straight on whether he regretted Fifty Shades.